StackVista/stackstate-docs/use/health-state-and-alerts/how-alerts-are-triggered.md

 The flow of events that lead to an alert follow this path:

-1. A health check changes health state, for example it becomes `critical`.
+1. A [health check](/use/health-state-and-alerts/create-a-health-check.md) changes health state, for example it becomes `critical`.
-    - The health state of the associated component changes
+    - The health state of the associated component changes.
     - A `health state change` event is generated and shown in the event stream on the right and in the Events Perspective.
 3. The health state propagates to other components, updating their propagated health state.
     - A `???` event is generated for all affected components.
 These events are not visible in the event stream, but can be used for alerting.
-4. A view that contains these components may also change health state based on these changes.
+4. A view that contains these components may also change health state based on these changes and the [configured view health state](/use/health-state-and-alerts/configure-view-health.md).
     - A `view state change` event is generated.
 These events are not shown in the event stream.
-5. Event handlers associated with the view will send the configured alerts or trigger the configured actions.
+5. Event handlers associated with the view will trigger the [configured alerts and actions](/use/health-state-and-alerts/add-an-alert.md).

 ## See also